Meadow Mill: History

+2025 flooding

+In the early hours of 1 January 2025, the River Tame running to the rear of Meadow Mill burst its banks.
+This caused the car park at the front of the mill and the ground floor of the mill to flood.
+Around 400 residents were stranded in their apartments without electricity, water or gas while they awaited rescue from the emergency services.
+The majority of cars in the car park were completely submerged and emergency services used small boats to rescue residents who were taken to a nearby refuge centre.

+In the days following the floods, it was reported that residents had been forced to pay for temporary accommodation while their properties were uninhabitable, and some were forced to move back into their apartment despite still being without utilities as they had run out of money.
+The local authority appealed to the building's insurer, along with the freeholder and management company to expedite remedial works required and communicate with residents in relation to provision of temporary accommodation.

 Description

 Meadow Mill has a front elevation of seven storeys, including the basement, and a width of 41 bays.
 It is constructed of red brick, with the basement in blue brick below a stone band.
 The first and second floors are arcaded.
 The top floor has paired windows with round arched heads and column mullions, with a stone parapet and brick arcaded bracket cornice above.
-The more ornamental central four bays have stone dressings to the windows, and outer two slightly protrude; lst and 2nd floor arcades have round-headed, stone, carved capitals.
-The mill's interior structure is cast-iron lengthwise and crosswise beams with brick arches - known as fireproof construction.
+The more ornamental central four bays have stone dressings to the windows, and outer two slightly protrude; first and second floor arcades have round-headed, stone, carved capitals.
+The mill's interior structure is cast-iron lengthwise and crosswise beams with brick arches – known as fireproof construction.
 It is surrounded by a factory chimney to the rear and a single-storey gatehouse.
 Historic England has called Meadow Mill "a good example of its period".